kakearney/boundedline-pkg/README.md

 This example builds the 4-panel example image used on the MatlabCentral File Exchange, which shows several different methods for supplying line coordinates, bounds coordinates, and shading options.

-The first axis plots two lines using the LineSpec option for input, which allows yoy to set line color, line color, and marker type for each line.
+The first axis plots two lines using the LineSpec option for input, which allows you to set line color, line color, and marker type for each line.
 The bounds on the first line vary over x, while the bounds on the second line are constant for all x.
 An outline is added to the bounds so the overlapping region can be seen more clearly.